ch007m/function-knative/README.md

     "message": "Welcome, charles\n"
 }
 ```
-- You can pass the name of User pojo as `json POST`
+- You can pass the name of the `User` pojo using a HTTP `POST`request and where the input parameter is defined as a `json` string
 ```bash
 echo '{"name": "Sylvie"}' | http -s solarized POST :8080/hello
 ```